i4Trust/tutorials/README.md

 to deploy the full environment of the i4Trust reference example use case of the Packet Delivery Company to a Kubernetes Cluster using Helm charts.

+> :bulb: The support of VerfifiableCredentials for authorization via OIDC4VP/SIOP-2 is currently under development and will be fully available by the end of January 2022.
+However, a working tutorial is already availble at the [add-vc branch](https://github.com/i4Trust/tutorials/tree/add-vc).
+Feel free to try it out already and make yourself familiar with new opportunities.